Hopetech/GSOC_Proposal/Mesa_GSoC_Proposal.md

     - Log.
     - Exp.

-These last functions are not necessary for the implementation of `GL_ARB_gpu_shader_fp64` [see What's next section](#what's-next?) but may be useful for other uses.
+These last functions are not necessary for the implementation of `GL_ARB_gpu_shader_fp64` [see What's next section](#whats-next) but may be useful for other uses.

 ## Schedule

-For each implemented function, I will make tests, documentation and then I'll submit my code to the community for reviews.
+For each implemented function, I shall realize tests, documentation and then submit my code to the community for reviewing.

 - **Before coding period**:
+    - During this period I will remain in constant touch with my mentor and the all the Mesa community.
     - Study current CPU "soft" double precision floating point libraries to familiarize myself with bit twiddling.
     - Prepare tests architecture.
-    - During this period I will remain in constant touch with my mentor and the all the Mesa community.

 - **May 23rd - May 29th**: